 OK, so “Cocktail” isn’t a very good film.
-In fact it racked up many bad reviews, but on the other hand it was in the top 10 moneymakers of 1988 and you shouldn’t discard it completely.
+In fact, it racked up many bad reviews that it won some “worst” awards, but, on the other hand, it was in the top 10 moneymakers of 1988.
+So, you shouldn’t give in to your first instinct and discard it completely.
 It is called an enjoyably bad film to watch by the founder of “The Razzies” but the best part is that Elisabeth Shue single-handedly elevates this one to “watchable” from “don’t ever watch it.”
-Fresh off “Adventures in Babysitting,” Shue gives the film some integrity.
+Fresh off “Adventures in Babysitting” (click here for my review), Shue gives the film some integrity.
 You certainly wouldn’t want to pattern anything in your life after these people, but it is a fun trip back to the 1980s.
 Check it out!

 (1988; 104 minutes; rated R; directed by Roger Donaldson and starring Tom Cruise, Elisabeth Shue and Bryan Brown)

 (NOTE: I expanded this review with some more opinion and trivia and updated links on June 3, 2018.)

 I wrote in a review how John Travolta, despite mixed commentary and criticism about his life and philosophy, almost never fails his audience because his films are almost all very watchable.
 I’ll pass along the same judgment on Tom Cruise (as if he would care or matters in any way to him), who continues to pile up watchable films as a solid actor.
 “Cocktail” is not his best effort or film, but along with Elisabeth Shue manages to help make this one OK.
 Sometimes that’s a good review in and of itself.